Delta Dawn

 "Delta Dawn" is a song written by musician Larry Collins and country songwriter Alex Harvey.
 (Note: Harvey more often went by the name Alexander Harvey in later years, to avoid being confused with Glaswegian rocker Alex Harvey.)
-The first notable recording of the song was in 1972 by American singer and actress Bette Midler for her debut album The Divine Miss M. However it is best known as a 1972 top ten country hit for Tanya Tucker and a 1973 US number one hit for Helen Reddy.
+The first notable recording of the song was in 1972 by American singer and actress Bette Midler for her debut album The Divine Miss M. However, it is best known as a 1972 top ten country hit for Tanya Tucker and a 1973 US number one hit for Helen Reddy.

-Content
+Titling

 The title character is a faded former Southern belle from Brownsville, Tennessee, who, at 41, is obsessed with the long-ago memory of a suitor who jilted her.
-The lyrics describe how the woman regularly "walks downtown with a suitcase in her hand / looking for a mysterious dark haired man" who she says will be taking her "to his mansion in the sky."
+The lyrics describe how the woman regularly "walks downtown with a suitcase in her hand/looking for a mysterious dark-haired man" who she says will be taking her to "his mansion in the sky".

-The song's writing
+Writing

 Alex Harvey said he wrote the song about his mother:

 My mother had come from the Mississippi Delta and she always lived her life as if she had a suitcase in her hand but nowhere to put it down.

 Ten years before Harvey wrote the song, he was performing on TV and told his mother not to come, lest she get drunk and embarrass him.
 That night she died in a car crash, and Harvey believed it was suicide caused by his rejection.

 For years Harvey suffered from guilt over the incident, until a cathartic incident the night he wrote the song.
 He was at fellow songwriter Larry Collins' house, who was asleep while Harvey noodled around on his guitar.
 He believed his mother then came to him in a vision:

 I looked up and I felt as if my mother was in the room.
 I saw her very clearly.
 She was in a rocking chair and she was laughing...I really believe that my mother didn't come into the room that night to scare me, but to tell me, 'It's okay,' and that she had made her choices in life and it had nothing to do with me.
 I always felt like that song was a gift to my mother and an apology to her.
 It was also a way to say 'thank you' to my mother for all she did.

 After writing the first few lines of the song, Harvey woke Collins and they finished it together.

-Recording history
+Cover versions

 The first recording of "Delta Dawn" was made by Harvey for his album Alex Harvey released in November 1971.
 Harvey had performed as the opening act for Helen Reddy at the Troubadour in January 1972, but at that time Reddy (who also was signed with the Capitol Records label) made no connection with any of Harvey's compositions.